Asian Heritage Month has been celebrated across Canada since the 1990s, and has been officially recognized since 2002.

 For Asian Heritage Month, CUPE reminds members that we are here to support you through any experience of racism in your workplace, union, and community.

-CUPE’s anti-racism strategy, adopted at CUPE’s 2021 National Convention, specifically calls out anti-Asian racism, and includes 10 goals to combat racism in our workplaces as well as in our union.
-CUPE encourages members to act against racism, xenophobia, misogyny, sexism, ableism, and all forms of discrimination and oppression today, tomorrow, and always.
+CUPE’s Anti-Racism Strategy, adopted at our 2021 National Convention, specifically calls out anti-Asian racism, and includes 10 goals to fight racism in our workplaces and our union.
+CUPE encourages members to act against racism all forms of discrimination and oppression today, tomorrow, and always.

 Organize